University Grants Commission (India)

-University Grants Commission (UGC) is a statutory body under Department of Higher Education, Ministry of Education, Government of India.
+The University Grants Commission (UGC) is a statutory body under Department of Higher Education, Ministry of Education, Government of India.
 It was set up in accordance to the UGC Act 1956 and is charged with coordination, determination and maintenance of standards of higher education in India.
 It provides recognition to universities in India, and disbursements of funds to such recognized universities and colleges.
 The UGC headquarters are in New Delhi, and it has six regional centres in Pune, Bhopal, Kolkata, Hyderabad, Guwahati and Bengaluru.
 A proposal to replace it with another new regulatory body called HECI is under consideration by the Government of India.
 The UGC provides doctoral scholarships to all those who clear JRF in the National Eligibility Test.
 On an average, each year ₹725 crore is spent on doctoral and post-doctoral fellowships by the commission.

 History

 The UGC was first formed in 1945 to oversee the work of the three Central Universities of Aligarh, Banaras and Delhi.
 Its responsibility was extended in 1947 to cover all Indian universities.

 In August 1949 a recommendation was made to reconstitute the UGC along similar lines to the University Grants Committee of the United Kingdom.
 This recommendation was made by the University Education Commission of 1948–1949 which was set up under the chairmanship of S. Radhakrishnan "to report on Indian university education and suggest improvements and extensions".
 In 1952 the government decided that all grants to universities and higher learning institutions should be handled by the UGC.
 Subsequently, an inauguration was held on 28 December 1953 by Maulana Abul Kalam Azad, the Minister of Education, Natural Resources and Scientific Research.

 The University Grants Commission (UGC) came into existence on 28 December 1953 and became a statutory Organization of the Government of India by an Act of Parliament in 1956, for the coordination, determination and maintenance of standards of teaching, examination and research in university education.

 In November 1956, the UGC became a statutory body upon the passing of the "University Grants Commission Act, 1956" by the Indian Parliament.

 In 1994 and 1995, the UGC decentralized its operations by setting up six regional centres at Pune, Hyderabad, Kolkata, Bhopal, Guwahati and Bangalore.
 The head office of the UGC is located at Bahadur Shah Zafar Marg in New Delhi, with two additional bureaus operating from 35, Feroze Shah Road and the South Campus of University of Delhi as well.

 In December 2015, the government of India set a National Institutional of Ranking Framework under UGC which will rank all educational institutes by April 2016.

 In February 2022, M. Jagadesh Kumar, a professor in the Department of Electrical Engineering at IIT Delhi and former VC of JNU, was appointed as the chairman of the UGC.